ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 5. What **real-world example** best illustrates the concept?
 6. What **strategic insight** should the reader take away?

-Then write the chapter based on this reasoning.

-This ensures the chapter is **conceptually deep rather than generic**.
+Write the chapter using this reasoning so the result is **conceptually deep rather than generic**.

 ---